Memphis·In region:ATLAS·The After-Action Report·Crosses to:The Impossible Day·When You Can't Speak

 At 3:28 AM, Dr. Amanda Roberts referred a college student in crisis to a campus hotline.
 It rang twelve times before voicemail.
 A person in crisis doesn’t have twelve rings to spare.

-That afternoon at Heartland Adventure Theme Park, a ride stalled with people stuck aboard.
+That afternoon at Heartland Adventure Park, a ride stalled with people stuck aboard.
 Kelly — a 22-year-old operator — spiraled into a panic attack rooted in a brother she couldn’t save.
 She’d tried to call for help.
 “How many times did it ring?”
 Amanda asked.
 Fourteen.
 Before voicemail.
 Different person, different line, same broken system.
 Amanda’s blood went cold.

 The protocol